PrestonWest87/NOC_IFC/Documentation/src/aiops_engine.md

 ### `analyze_and_cluster(self, active_alerts)`
 * **Functionality:** Ingests an array of active alerts and groups them by `site_name` (extracted from custom properties or mapped aliases).
-* **Metadata Extraction:** For each site cluster, it calculates aggregate telemetry:
+* **Metadata Extraction:** For each site cluster, it safely extracts and calculates aggregate telemetry, heavily guarded against `KeyError` and `TypeError` exceptions:
     * Averages CPU Load and Packet Loss (`avg_cpu`, `avg_loss`).
-    * Tracks all unique IP addresses involved to determine if the failure spans multiple VLANs via `_analyze_subnets()` (calculating the "Blast Radius").
+    * Tracks all unique IP addresses involved to determine if the failure spans multiple VLANs (calculating the "Blast Radius").
-    * Compiles a breakdown of affected device types and domains.
+    * Computes a "Cascade Delay" by comparing the timestamp of Patient Zero to the most recent alert in the cluster.

 ### `_determine_patient_zero(self, alerts)`
-**The Supreme Patient Zero Algorithm:** Traditional monitoring relies purely on timestamps to find the root cause.
-This fails due to varied SNMP/WMI polling cycles (a server might alert 2 minutes before the router that actually caused the outage).
-This algorithm bypasses the "polling cycle trap" using a weighted scoring matrix.
-It forces all alerts—even isolated single events—through this loop to ensure perfectly consistent data structures:
+**The Supreme Patient Zero Algorithm:** Traditional monitoring relies purely on timestamps to find the root cause, which fails due to varied SNMP/WMI polling cycles.
+This algorithm bypasses the "polling cycle trap" using a newly updated weighted scoring matrix:
-1.  **Topological Score:** `DOMAIN_WEIGHT * 1000`.
-(A core router inherently outranks a server).
+1.  **Topological Score:** Calculated mathematically as `(7 - tier) * 2000`.
+A Tier 1 Power device inherently scores 12,000, vastly outranking a Tier 5 IP Camera (4,000).
-2.  **Severity Score:** Hard "Down" states or 100% packet loss add 500 points.
+2.  **Severity Score:** Hard "Down" states, 100% packet loss, or "offline" categories add 1000 points.
+"Critical" states or >50% loss add 500 points.
 "Warning" states add 100 points.
-3.  **Time Offset Penalty:** Subtracts points based on the seconds elapsed since the very first alert in the cluster, capped at 200 points.
+3.  **Time Offset Penalty:** Acts as a micro-tiebreaker within the *same* tier.
+Subtracts points based on the seconds elapsed since the very first alert in the cluster, capped at a maximum penalty of 200 points.
-* *Result:* A foundational node (like a Router) that alerts 3 minutes late will correctly outrank a downstream node (like an IP Camera) that alerted immediately.
+* *Result:* Structural topology securely outweighs minor polling delays, guaranteeing the true foundational failure is always identified as Patient Zero.

 ---

 ## 4. Multi-Domain Root Cause Analysis (RCA)

-Once the Patient Zero is identified, the engine executes deterministic correlation against external intelligence grids.
+Once Patient Zero is identified, the engine executes deterministic correlation against external intelligence grids.

-### `calculate_root_cause(self, site_name, data, active_weather, active_cloud, active_bgp)`
+### `calculate_root_cause(self, site_name, data, active_weather, active_cloud, active_bgp, fleet_events)`
-This master algorithm evaluates the clustered data against distinct correlation tiers and scoring mechanisms.
-It returns a definitive cause, an Evidence Log, a Blast Radius, and an Incident Priority (P1/P2/P3).
+This master algorithm evaluates the clustered data against distinct correlation tiers.
+It returns a definitive cause, an Evidence Log, a Blast Radius, Patient Zero, and the Cascade Delay.

-1.  **Dependency Cascade (Score: +20):** If the incident spans multiple infrastructure domains, a baseline penalty is added to account for the widespread downstream isolation.
+1.  **Dependency Cascade (Score: +20):** Base penalty added if the incident spans multiple infrastructure domains.
+2.  **Fleet / Regional Carrier Correlation (Score: +100):** *NEW.* Uses `identify_fleet_outages` to detect if 5 or more sites sharing the same primary communications provider go down simultaneously.
+Overrides local diagnostics to declare a "Regional Carrier Outage."
-2.  **Cloud / Upstream Correlation (Score: +85):** Scans the raw payload and node names against active global `CloudOutage` objects.
-If a node relies on a degraded SaaS/IaaS provider, the outage is attributed externally.
+3.  **Cloud / Upstream Correlation (Score: +85):** Scans the raw payload against active global `CloudOutage` objects.
+Attributes failure to upstream SaaS/IaaS providers if a match is found.
-3.  **BGP / Routing Correlation (Score: +75):** If the failure resides in the `TRANSPORT_CORE` domain, the engine checks the site's primary/secondary carrier ASNs against active global `BgpAnomaly` events.
+4.  **BGP / Routing Correlation (Score: +75):** If the failure resides in the `TRANSPORT_CORE`, the engine checks the site's carrier ASNs against global `BgpAnomaly` events.
-4.  **Hardware / Domain Heuristics (Score: Variable):** If no external digital factors align, it evaluates the internal domain of Patient Zero:
+5.  **Hardware / Topological Heuristics (Score: +30 to +60):** If no external digital factors align, it evaluates the internal domain of Patient Zero:
     * *POWER_ENV:* "Catastrophic Facilities/Power Failure" (+60)
-    * *TRANSPORT_CORE (>80% Loss):* "WAN Isolation" (+50)
+    * *TRANSPORT_CORE (>80% Loss or Down):* "Site Isolation" (+50)
     * *SCADA_OT:* "Isolated OT/SCADA Telemetry Failure" (+30)
-    * *COMPUTE_STORAGE (>90% CPU):* "Resource Exhaustion" (+30)
-    * *NETWORK_ACCESS (Single Subnet):* "Localized Access Layer Failure" (+20)
-5.  **Geospatial Weather / Grid Correlation (Score: +40 to +55):** Uses the Haversine formula (`math.asin(math.sqrt(...))`) to calculate the exact distance in miles between the site's database latitude/longitude and the epicenter of active regional hazards (e.g., Tornado Warnings, NIFC Wildfires).
-If the distance is within the hazard radius, the failure is upgraded to a "Direct Kinetic Impact".
+6.  **Geospatial Weather / Grid Correlation (Score: +40 to +55):** Uses the Haversine formula (`math.asin(math.sqrt(...))`) to calculate the exact distance in miles between the site and active regional hazards.
+If the site is within the storm's radius, it is escalated to a "Direct Kinetic Impact."
-6.  **Policy Override (Score: +50):** If the native monitoring tool explicitly flagged the alert payload with an `Alert_Level` of 1, the engine forcefully weights the incident to guarantee a critical escalation.
+7.  **Policy Override (Score: +50):** Automatically escalates incidents explicitly flagged with `Alert_Level = 1` by the native monitoring tool.

 ---

 ## 5. Predictive Analytics & Chronic Pattern Recognition

-This module shifts the engine from *reactive* correlation to *proactive* analytics.
-By executing heavy Pandas DataFrame aggregations against the historical database, it identifies degrading hardware before catastrophic failure occurs.
+This module shifts the engine from *reactive* correlation to *proactive* analytics, moving to a heavy 60-day historical window.

-### `generate_chronic_insights(self, days_back=30)`
+### `generate_chronic_insights(self)`
-Queries historical events dynamically via the engine's generic `alert_model` (defaulting to `SolarWindsAlert`) over a specified lookback period to generate three distinct operational intelligence reports:
+Queries historical `SolarWindsAlert` records over the last 60 days, aggressively filtering out resolved messages to focus strictly on degradation events.
+It utilizes Pandas DataFrames to return three targeted operational intelligence reports:

-1.  **Cellular Micro-Blips (`flap_summary`):**
-    * *Algorithm:* Isolates alerts where the primary/secondary comms involve "Cellular" or "LTE" and the total duration of the outage is strictly `> 0` and `< 5.0` minutes.
-    * *Output:* Highlights circuits that are chronically state-flapping.
-These rapid connections/disconnections often resolve too quickly for human operators to notice or ticket, but indicate failing carrier signal strength.
-2.  **VSAT Environmental Vulnerability (`vsat_summary`):**
-    * *Algorithm:* Aggregates total outage events specifically targeting nodes utilizing VSAT/Satellite transport.
-    * *Output:* Generates a `Vulnerability_Score` out of 100.
-High-scoring sites represent satellite arrays highly susceptible to minor environmental shifts (rain fade), indicating a need for physical dish realignment or terrestrial fallback provisioning.
-3.  **Chronic Hardware Reboots (`reboot_summary`):**
-    * *Algorithm:* Filters the historical event payload for strings matching `reboot`, `crash`, or `unexpected`.
-    * *Output:* Identifies specific physical devices experiencing recurring, uncommanded state resets—a primary indicator of failing internal hardware (e.g., degraded RAM, failing power supply) preceding a total device death.
+1.  **Top Offending Nodes (`f` DataFrame):** Aggregates and returns the top 15 specific physical devices experiencing the highest volume of chronic failures or flapping states.
+2.  **Infrastructure Hotspots (`v` DataFrame):** Aggregates and returns the top 10 physical facility sites experiencing the highest overall volume of IT incidents, exposing localized power or transport instability.
+3.  **AI Predictive Maintenance Forecast (`r` list):** An automated insights engine that flags nodes with >5 incidents a week as "CRITICAL FLAP DETECTED" or sites with >15 incidents as "REGIONAL DEGRADATION", generating explicit, actionable recommendations for field technicians (e.g., circuit testing, power conditioning checks).